GoliathEC/WhatThePrivacyPolicy/README.md

 ## Audio Recording Permission

 If 'record video' is enabled (through settings menu), which is defaulted to disabled, then *during game play only*, we will use audio (from your device microphone) to produce a video of audience (player) participation during that round.

+## Device & app history (read sensitive log data)

+This is not done by GoliathEC development team but instead by the Game engine Creator, Unity Technologies.
+Unity Technologies has stated that this is for analytical purposes only.

+## full network access (Other)

+This is not done by GoliathEC development team but instead by the Game engine Creator, Unity Technologies.
+Unity Technologies has stated that this is for analytical purposes only.
+Network access, if any, is used to send the above analytical purposes.